|

 for each wine.
 If each guest can consistently pour a

-one ounce serving in a large glass, then one bottle can
+one ounce serving in a glass, then one bottle can

 serve about 20 people.
 Realistically, a bottle can